Trinity College, Toronto: Founding

 On April 30, 1851, now-Bishop Strachan led a parade of clergy, schoolboys, and prospective faculty from the Church of St George the Martyr to the site of the new Trinity College.
 There, Strachan delivered a speech repeating his condemnation of the "destruction of King's College as a Christian institution," and promised that Trinity would fulfil the role of a church university.
 The Provincial Parliament incorporated Trinity College as an independent university on August 2, 1851.
-The following year, Strachan - now in his 70s - obtained a Royal Charter for Trinity from Queen Victoria.
+The following year, Strachan, now in his 70s, obtained a Royal Charter for Trinity from Queen Victoria.
 The college opened to students on January 15, 1852.
-Most of the first class of students and faculty came from the Diocesan Theological Institute, an Anglican seminar in Cobourg also founded by Strachan in 1842, which dissolved itself in favour of Trinity.
+Most of the first class of students and faculty came from the Diocesan Theological Institute, an Anglican seminary in Cobourg also founded by Strachan in 1842, which dissolved itself in favour of Trinity.

 Unlike the University of Toronto, all of Trinity's students and faculty were required to be members of the Anglican Church.
 This was actually a stronger condition than the original King's College, which only held a religious test for faculty members and students of divinity.
 Applicants to Trinity's Faculty of Arts were required to pass exams in biblical history, Latin, Greek, arithmetic, algebra, and Euclid.
 Applicants for the divinity school were required to have a bachelor's degree in arts, and to pass oral exams from the Provost in the New Testament, church catechism, Latin, and Greek.

-At the opening of the College, Bishop Strachan used the metaphor of the family to describe Trinity.
+At the opening of the college, Bishop Strachan used the metaphor of the family to describe Trinity.
 Per Strachan, Trinity would "constitute a great Christian household, the domestic home of all who resort to it for instruction, framing them in the Christian graces, and in all sound learning, and sanctifying their knowledge, abilities and attainments to the service of God and the welfare of their fellow-men."
 The usage of the family metaphor was common at the time, and reflected a common view in Upper Canada that schools were extensions of the family model.